 There are many more tips available from our Public Safety and Crime Prevention staff.
-We also offer Personal Safety and Self-Defense classes for women.
 Please contact us any time for more information!

 Specific bulletins and timely warnings regarding conditions that may constitute a risk to the University community may be posted via MUPAWS and the Campus E-Mail system.